TV star and comedian Paul O’Grady dies at the age of 67

 Throughout his career O’Grady won numerous accolades including a TV Bafta, a British Comedy Award, and a National Television Award for The Paul O’Grady Show.

-He was made an MBE in the 2008 Queen’s Birthday Honours for services to entertainment.
+He was made an MBE in the 2008 Queen’s Birthday Honours for services to entertainment and he attended the ceremony with his daughter Sharyn Mousley.